Kirk Road through the Lairig Ghallabhaich

 OS Landranger 51 (Loch Tay)

-The route from Innerwick to Dall is shown as a road on Stobie’s 1783 map of Perthshire.
-It is part of an old drove road which can be picked up again further south heading through the Lairig Breislich to Duncroisk and thence to Killin.
+The route from Innerwick to Dall is shown as a road on James Stobie’s 1783 map of Perthshire; it can also be seen on Aaron Arrowsmith's 1807 map of Scotland.
+This route is also part of an old drove road which can be picked up again further south heading through the Lairig Breislich to Duncroisk and thence to Killin.